 I lead support groups, educational seminars and trainings, provide peer support and spiritual direction to autistic people, both Jewish and non-Jewish, and teach disability and neurodivergent Torah worldwide.

-I’m studying for my rabbinic ordination at the École Rabbinique de Paris and am working towards my doctorate in Jewish Autistic Liberation Theology.
-I’m also a fellow in the Pedagogy Chaburah at SVARA and studying in the Talmud Program of Yashrut.
+I’m studying for rabbinic ordination at the École Rabbinique de Paris and am pursuing my doctorate on the treatment of neurodivergence and madness in Jewish texts.
+I’m also a fellow in the Pedagogy Chaburah at SVARA and studying in the Classic Talmud Program of Yashrut.

 I’m the co-founder and spiritual director of La Shul, an intentionally egalitarian, queer, disabled, neuro-affirming, neo-hasidic, diasporist spiritual Jewish community in France.
 We put a big emphasis onto ecstatic prayer, self-actualization, serious learning, and social justice in action as a means of connecting with the Divine.